qiyfoundation/Qiy-Scheme/Qiy-Node/Qiy Node API.md

 * Qiy Node Primary Key

-One element of the Qiy Node Credential is the primary key.
+One element of the [Qiy Node Credential][Definitions Qiy Node Credential] is the primary key.

-Python
+* Python

 In Python, the primary key can be created with the package 'cryptography'.
 The key can be created and persisted as follows: